Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 title = "Phel: the Lisp that compiles to PHP" description = "The new Functional Programming language build-in PHP."
 [taxonomies]
-tags = [ "software", "functional-programming", "lisp", "php" ]
+tags = [ "software", "open-source", "functional-programming", "lisp", "php" ]
 [extra]
 subtitle = "The new functional language.
 Fully interoperability with PHP 🚀" static_thumbnail = "/images/blog/2021-02-01/cover.jpg"